Santa Rosa Hit-And-Run Accident Lawyers

 If the driver is later found, your hit-and-run lawyer can establish their negligence by presenting evidence that proves they breached their duty of care.
 For instance, traffic camera footage and eyewitness testimony can demonstrate their failure to yield to oncoming traffic.
 This negligence can be directly linked to your injuries, as evidenced by your medical records and related documents.

 If even one element is not proven, your case could be dismissed.
-Call the best hit-and-run accident lawyers in Santa Ana and ensure award-winning legal representation.
+Our hit-and-run accident lawyers in Santa Ana provide comprehensive legal representation.
+They can assist in gathering evidence, documenting injuries, and building a strong case that clearly demonstrates negligence.

 Evidence Needed For Hit-And-Run Claims

-Contact the authorities immediately following a hit-and-run accident.
-Request witnesses to remain at the scene and speak with the law enforcement officials or obtain their contact details.
-The police will investigate your accident to identify and find the driver who ran away.
+It is important to contact the authorities following a hit-and-run accident.
+Request that witnesses remain at the scene and speak with law enforcement officials or obtain their contact details.
+The police will investigate your accident to identify and locate the driver who fled the scene.
 Together with your Santa Rosa hit-and-run accident lawyer, they will collect crucial pieces of evidence, including the following:

 - Pictures and videos of the accident scene.